 Key Considerations for Online Courses

 Schools offering online courses, as well as eLearning providers must also consider if their virtual environments are engaging and accessible to work effectively for learners.
-Incorporating accessibility measures, such as captioning and transcription, ensure equity for students with disabilities, but also enhance online courses by increasing learner engagement.
+Incorporating accessibility measures, such as closed captioning and transcription, ensure equity for students with disabilities, but also enhance online courses by increasing learner engagement.
 In a national research study conducted by Oregon State University, the majority of students polled found that captions and transcripts improved their comprehension.

 Captioning and transcription tools can assist all remote learners by providing them with an added visual cue and note taking capabilities to ensure they’re retaining the information effectively.
 Verbit’s technology ensures online programs adhere to ADA guidelines and other legal requirements in the UK, Australia and other regions.